Lisa Maxwell (actress): Acting

 Maxwell's first senior role was in Remembrance (1982), and in the same year she voiced Kira in the Jim Henson film The Dark Crystal.

 In 1993, she auditioned for the part of Daphne Moon in Frasier, but the part eventually went to Jane Leeves.

 She played Detective Inspector Samantha Nixon in the ITV1 drama The Bill between 2002 and 2009.
 She joined the cast in late 2001 and filmed her last scenes on The Bill on 20 March 2009.

 In September 2013, she appeared in the BBC One soap opera EastEnders, playing Naomi, the girlfriend of established character David Wicks (Michael French).

 In 2016, Maxwell played Judy Garland in the UK tour of End of the Rainbow and also joined the cast of Hollyoaks as Tracey Donovan, the mother of established character Grace Black (Tamara Wall) and her half-brothers, Adam (Jimmy Essex), Liam (Maxim Baldry) and Jesse (Luke Jerdy).

 In May 2018, it was announced that she would be appearing in Celebrity MasterChef later that year.

 Comedy

 Maxwell appeared on The Russ Abbot Show in 1990, which led to her getting her own short-lived TV show, The Lisa Maxwell Show, on BBC television in 1991.

 Presenting

 In 1985, Maxwell won a television vote to become a presenter on the BBC Two pop music show No Limits.
-The other winning presenter was Jeremy Legg.

 She then went on to become a presenter on a number of children's programmes, including Children's ITV flagship magazine programme Splash!.

 In March 2009, Maxwell began appearing as a regular panellist on ITV's lunchtime chat show, Loose Women.
 However, soon after starting, she was forced to take a break after she fractured two ribs.
 She returned to the show on 10 June 2009.
 In March 2014, it was announced that she was to leave the show immediately, saying: "It's not the same show".